tokenami/tokenami/README.md

 Make sure your editor is configured to use the project's version of TypeScript.
 You can find instructions for various editors in their documentation, such as for VSCode [here](https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript).

 ### Start the CLI watch script

+Run the CLI tool to scan your template files for tokenami properties and build your CSS.
+This would usually exist as a script in your `package.json`.

 ```sh
 npx tokenami --output ./public/styles.css --watch